-There are many forms of telehealth – such as live-interactive videoconferencing, remote monitoring, store-and-forward imaging, and provider education.
+There are many forms of telehealth – an important aspect of health IT.
+These include live-interactive videoconferencing, remote monitoring, store-and-forward imaging, and provider education.
 Many different types of care settings can benefit from telehealth technology, including rural providers.
 Telehealth can help rural providers deliver better health care by connecting rural providers and their patients to services at distant sites and promoting patient-centered health care.

 Connecting Providers and Patients